thehunmonkgroup/jester/doc/01-Intro.md

 ## Brief Lua language tutorial

-For a definitive explanation of the Lua language, the online [Lua manual](http://www.lua.org/manual/5.2) is the place to go:
+For a definitive explanation of the Lua language, the online [Lua manual](http://www.lua.org/manual/5.2) is the place to go.

 This will be a very quick overview of the basics that you'll most likely use in sequences.

-Lua is loosely typed, and will automatically convert types based on the operation you're trying to perform, eg. if you concatenate a string with an integer, the integer will be converted to a string.
+Lua is loosely typed, and will automatically convert types based on the operation you're trying to perform -- eg. if you concatenate a string with an integer, the integer will be converted to a string.

 **Define a variable:**